larik-22/data-structures/doc/Documentation.md

 ## Show stations sorted alphabetically based on type
 For this method, I decided to create another hashmap, where key is being the type of the station and the value is being the SaxList of all stations with the given type.
 First, the user is prompted to select the station type.
 Getting the respective station type is O(1) operation, as I simply get the value from the hashmap.
 Then I sort the list alphabetically using `quickSort()`, which is `O(NlogN)` and print the stations to the user.
+I can't think of a better setup for this feature.
+If I were to use just `MyArrayList`, I would have to iterate over the whole list and check for the type, which would be O(N) operation, as we would have to process the whole list.

 Method reference: `showSortedStationsByType()`